Push (2024) review – A pregnant pause in entertainment

 Welcome to Knockout Horror.
-If you are new here, we review horror movies, explain horror movie endings, and put out horror movie ranking lists.
-Today we are going to be taking a look at the horror, thriller, movie Push (2025).
+Today we are going to be taking a look at the horror, thriller, movie Push (2024).
+This is a Shudder original so you know where you can find it.

 Before we start with the review I should do a little shameless self promotion.
 We have already explained the ending to this movie.
 So, if you have arrived here having watched Push and left feeling a bit confused, check out our Push Ending Explained article.